 The Terrace is covered with a permanent roof, which replaced a semi-permanent structure in the 2005 renovation program, designed by interior design firm Judd Brown and architecture firm JGA.
 The 2005 program was mindful of restoring several original 1909 features including the hallway arches off of the main lobby.
 The current master plan for the Clubhouse includes restoring other 1909 features such as re-opening the fireplace in the Dining Room.
 Like the golf courses, our magnificent Clubhouse is worthy of restoration work that honors its original design.
-Toward the end of next year, the Clubhouse will celebrate its 100th birthday!
+The Clubhouse recently celebrated its 100th birthday!

 A Faulty Alibi

 The story goes that on the night of the fire, a Baltusrol member spent the night with his mistress in New York City.
 When he returned home the day after, he told his wife that he had been working very late and was too tired to make the trip home, so he stayed overnight at Baltusrol.
 His wife was not fooled.
 She confronted him with the daily newspaper, with the burnt ruins of Baltusrol’s clubhouse pictured on the front page.
 Needless to say, the marriage soon ended in divorce.